progressively-crew/progressively/packages/documentation/docs/guides/react-ssr.md

 ## Usage on your own server

-You may (probably) want to host Rollout on your own server and make sure your client application hits the good apis.
+You may (probably) want to host Progressively on your own server and make sure your client application hits the good apis.
 In order to do so, you can specify the API and Websocket URL by passing `apiUrl` and `websocketUrl` to the `getSSRProps`:

 ```jsx
 const ssrProps = await getSSRProps(CLIENT_KEY, {